-CAS 101 is a one-credit class that meets once a week and helps you make a smooth transition to college life.
-You'll begin your intellectual journey to think critically, solve problems, and make decisions
+All students in the College of Arts and Sciences take either CAS 101 or CAS 103.
+These courses are designed to introduce you to studies in the College and help you make a smooth transition to college life.
+You’ll begin your intellectual journey to think critically, solve problems, and make decisions.

 The Pre-Science Program is designed for students who were not directly admitted into a science major, but whose goal is to pursue a career in the sciences.

 Teaching Assistantship (PDF)